-On September 29, 1957, near the Russian town of Kyshtim a major radiological contamination accident happened, which is referred to as the Kyshtim disaster.
+On September 29, 1957, near the Russian town of Kyshtym a major radiological contamination accident happened, which is referred to as the Kyshtym disaster.
 The failure of the cooling system for a tank storing tens of thousands of tons of dissolved nuclear waste resulted in a chemical (non-nuclear) explosion having an energy estimated at about 75 tons of TNT.
 The Soviet Union did not release news of the accident and denied it happened for close to thirty years.
-The Kashtym disaster was the third most serious nuclear accident ever recorded, behind the Fukushima Daiichi nuclear disaster and the Chernobyl disaster.
+The Kyshtym disaster was the third most serious nuclear accident ever recorded, behind the Fukushima Daiichi nuclear disaster and the Chernobyl disaster.

 References and Further Reading:

 - The Nuclear Disaster of Kyshtym 1957 and the Politics of the Cold War by Thomas Rabl